dgaliata/The-Magnolia-Project/README.md

 # Overview

 The Magnolia Project is a fictitious biomedical company.
-As a DevOps engineer and security practitioner, you will build a secure, cloud-based infrastructure on AWS using Terraform for automation, FastAPI for both web applications and APIs, and monitoring tools like Prometheus and Grafana.
+As a DevOps engineer and security practitioner, I will build a secure, cloud-based infrastructure on AWS using Terraform for automation, FastAPI for both web applications and APIs, and monitoring tools like Prometheus and Grafana.
 The focus is on infrastructure automation, CI/CD integration, security best practices, and performance monitoring.

 # Project Components